GARDEN FURNITURE CARE GUIDE

 • Aggressive detergents can ruin the surface paint of your aluminium garden furniture.

-• Aluminium should always be covered or stored away when not in use.
+• Aluminium should be covered or stored away when not in use.
+Always remove any cushions before covering, and ensure you use a breathable cover that allows ventilation.

 • If your furniture will be placed in a highly saline environment, such as by the sea, a specially treated paint may be required to protect it.